blockchainass/myblockchain/storage/ndb/test/run-test/ATRT_SETUP_README.txt

 baseport
     Port used for communicating to the cluster on. basedir
-    basedir has to point to the root of the mysql install.
+    basedir has to point to the root of the myblockchain install.
 Note that ATRT will create a run directory under the base directory.
 All test directories and files created will be copied to all hosts in the test under the basedir/run directory. mgm